sbj1811/CreditCardChecker/README.md

 ## Features

-* Supports: American Express, Visa, Mastercard, and Discover
+* Supports: American Express, Visa, Master Card, and Discover
 * Checks for ISSUED provider based CCN digit lengths and formats with Luhn validation.
 * Checks for provider based CVV length
 * If the data is incorrect, it will notify user.
-* Displays card proivder logo once card type is detected.
+* Displays card provider logo once card type is detected.
 * Supported platform: Jelly bean MR1 (SDK 17)
 * Supports phone and tablet screen sizes.

-## Design decisions made :
+## Design decisions:
-* MVVM architecture with Android Data binding - Bindings make UI updates easier to handle and components can be resued.
+* MVVM architecture with Android Data binding - Bindings make UI updates easier to handle and components can be reused.
 * User notification delivered via Toast.
 * Spinners to select Expiry date - This will also avoid format errors.
-* CVV info displayed via Dialog so that it can be dismissed to go back to filling the deatils.
+* CVV info displayed via Dialog so that it can be dismissed to go back to filling the details.
 * No local storage of data for user data security.
-* Tested on Android Oreo and Marshmello physical devices, and Lollipop emulator.
+* Tested on Android Oreo and Marshmallow physical devices, and Lollipop emulator.

 ## Examples: